jazcarate/redond-it/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a new feature in Bootstrap.
+about: Suggest an idea for a new feature in Redond-it.

 ---